gag6ban/Final-Project/README.md

 <a id='section1'></a>
 ### Scenario

-In this project we are working as analysts for a real estate company.
-Our company "Luna Lovegood"  created a machine learning model to predict the selling prices of houses based on a variety of features on which the value of the house is evaluated.
+In this project we are working as analysts for a consultant company.
+Our company created a machine learning NLP model to predict whether the sms received is spam or not spam (ham).
 <a id='section2'></a>
 ### Objective